yangmacheng/High-Dimensional-Quantum-Steering/README.md

 This is a repository for code which was written for the article "*Witness the High-Dimensional Quantum Steering via Majorization Lattice*.
 Ma-Cheng Yang and Cong-Feng Qiao. [arXiv:2507.20950 [quant-ph]](https://arxiv.org/abs/2507.20950)."

-All codes are written in MATLAB and requires *Parallel Computing Toolbox*
+All codes are written in MATLAB and requires *Parallel Computing Toolbox*.

-The code mainly contains two parts: solving $\Omega_k$ and Cross-Entropy optimization
+The code mainly contains two parts: solving $\Omega_k$ and Cross-Entropy optimization.

 - Solving $\Omega_k$